MOSO Real Estate Agent - Licensing and Onboarding

 DRE-Endorsed MLO License

-- Must hold a current, active California Real Estate License (Salesperson or Broker).
+• Must hold current California Real Estate License

-I want to obtain DRE license and keep 1099 status
+MUST obtain DRE license to keep 1099 status

-Path A: Current DFPI LO Seeking DRE License to Keep 1099 Status
+Path A: Current DFPI MLO Seeking DRE License to Keep 1099 Status

-Here is the official link to the CA Department of Real Estate (DRE)'s Requirements to Apply for a Real Estate Salesperson License.
-Additionally, you will need to meet the DRE's requirement for MLO License Endorsement Information.
+Here is the official link to the California Department of Real Estate (DRE) requirements to Apply for a Real Estate Salesperson License.
+You will also need to meet the DRE requirements for MLO License Endorsement Information.

 Complete Pre-Licensing Education